-The Sub-fund is passively managed and aims to physically replicate the MSCI Japan ESG Leaders Index in Euro ("the Index").
-The Index provides exposure to Japanese large and mid-cap companies with high ESG performance relative to their peers in the same sector ("best-in class" 50%).
+The Sub-fund is passively managed and aims to physically replicate the MSCI Japan Selection Index in euro ("the Index").
+The Index provides exposure to Japanese large and mid-cap companies with high ESG performance relative to their peers in the same sector ("Best-in-Class" 50%).

-Through construction of the replicated Index, the Sub-fund aims to improve the environmental and social characteristics compared to the starting universe, namely the parent MSCI Japan Index ("Parent Index").
+By construction of the Replicated Index, the Sub-fund aims to improve the environmental and social characteristics compared to the starting universe, the parent MSCI Japan Index ("Parent Index").

-In addition, the Sub-fund promotes environmental and social characteristics through a rigorous methodology aimed at:
+The Sub-fund also promotes environmental and social characteristics through a rigorous methodology aimed at:

-- defending fundamental rights (human rights, labour law, prevention of corruption and environmental protection).

-- not funding controversial activities and behaviour that could affect the long-term reputation of the investments. - promoting environmental, social and governance (ESG) best practices.
+- defending fundamental rights (human rights, labour law, prevention of corruption and environmental protection). - not funding controversial activities and behaviour that could affect the long-term reputation of the investments.

-What Sustainability Indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+- promoting environmental, social and governance (ESG) best practices. - What Sustainability Indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?